Seldaek/CeeBox/readme.txt

 */

 1.3.4 UPGRADE - [status]
-* Optimize code that generates image gallery [60% completed; stable] (smaller and cleaner than the mashup I borrowed from thickbox)
+* Optimize code that generates image gallery [70% completed; stable] (smaller and cleaner than the mashup I borrowed from thickbox)
 * Improve gallery navigation functionality [not started] (never did like the small next/prev links which are a holdover from thickbox).
-* Possibly delve into other code areas to optimize further [not started]
+* Further optimize/shrink code and css [80% completed; stable] (variable and class names were a bit overly long.
+Already able to drop the js down to 14.5KB)
+* provide minimized version of css

 1.3.3 UPGRADE
 * Converted the urlMatch from a giant if then else to a switch, which makes it much easier to grok the code and add more video players.